bbepis/XUnity.AutoTranslator/README.md

 This will split up the text to be translated into two parts, translate them individually and put them back together.

 These are identified by the untranslated text starting with 'sr:'.

+It is also worth noting that this methodology can be used recursively, if configured.
+This means that it allows the individual strings that were split for translations by a regex, to flow into another splitter regex, and so on.

 ### UI Font Resizing
 It is also possible to manually control the font size of text components.
 This is useful when the translated text uses more space than the untranslated text.